 These resources are perfect to help you master the basics of Spanish and build essential vocabulary.

-This massive collection of over 200 Spanish passages includes integrated quizzes so you can check you’ve fully understood what you’ve read.
+123TeachMe has a massive collection of over 200 Spanish passages.
+Each passage includes integrated quizzes so you can check you’ve fully understood what you’ve read.

-These children’s books are aimed at beginner Spanish readers, and are much more entertaining than dry essays or reports.
+Children’s books are aimed at beginner readers.
+They use simple everyday vocabulary and easy sentences.
+And they are much more entertaining than dry essays or reports!

 Children’s Books Forever

-These cute downloadable Spanish books feature charming illustrations.
+Children’s Books Forever offers six downloadable Spanish books featuring charming illustrations.